When Your Child Needs More Than One Medication

 Minimizing the Risks

 All medications pose risks, of course.
-But with few exceptions, the meds commonly used to treat ADHD can be used safely in conjunction with over-the-counter medications, as well as with the prescription drugs used for anxiety, depression, bipolar disorder, obsessive-compulsive disorder, anger control issues, and tic disorders.
+But with few exceptions, the meds commonly used to treat ADHD can be used safely in conjunction with over-the-counter medications, as well as with the prescription drugs used for anxiety, mood disorders, obsessive-compulsive disorder, anger control issues, and tic disorders.
 One exception: The antidepressant Wellbutrin can significantly amplify the effect of tricyclic antidepressants, like imipramine, desipramine, and nortriptyline.
 Consequently, Wellbutrin generally should not be prescribed in combination with tricyclics.

 As a general rule, you should query your doctor any time a medication is prescribed.
 Most pediatricians and other primary-care doctors are capable of treating “uncomplicated” ADHD.
 But if you or your child have one or more comorbid conditions, in addition to ADHD, consult a psychiatrist.